 A full tank of dense liquid (such as some acids) may exceed legal weight limits.
-For that reason, you may often only partially fill tanks with heavy liquids.
+For that reason, you may often only partially fill tanks with heavy liquids to stay within legal limits.
 The amount of liquid to load into a tank depends on:

-- The amount the liquid will expand in transit;
+- The amount the liquid will expand in transit.

-- The weight of the liquid; and
+- The weight of the liquid.

-- Legal weight limits.
+- · Legal weight limits.